 The concept for competitive athletes is simple.
 Preserve as much ability as possible to perform on game day.
 Some of you may hunt two or three times a week while others may only get in the field for one to two longer trips per year.
 With only seven days in a week in combination with work and family obligations, this means you are going to have to streamline the workouts that got you to the dance and focus on maintenance.
 If you trained five to six days per week in preparation for the season, you may need to reduce that down to two for in-season training.
 You have built the conditioning.
 Your goal now is to preserve what you built and focus on punching a tag.

 What type of quarry do you pursue?

 What do you hunt?
 Whitetail hunters typically do not face the same challenges those who pursue elk or mule deer face, but duck hunters have an entirely different set of physical, mental and terrain variables to contend with.
 And those folks chasing sheep in places like Alaska?
 That is the ultra-marathon of the hunting world.
-The intensity of your program both in- and pre-season will depend on what you need your body to do and how you wish it to perform.
+The intensity of your in-season training program and pre-season training program will depend on what you need your body to do and how you wish it to perform.

 Simplify your training

 In general, the more packed your scheduled becomes with hunting excursions on top of other life responsibilities, the simpler your workouts should become.
 You cannot fit in all things the way they were before you hit the mountain or the woods every weekend.
 In fact, now is the time to let your training shine and see how well your program translates to the field.
 If you were accustomed to long rucks, focus on shorter bouts of cardio at higher intensities to maintain your conditioning.
 For strength training, get back to the basics.
 Squats, deadlifts, pull-ups, and planks built the foundation.
 Focus on the primary movers that give you the most bang for your buck.
 If time is REALLY limited, consider concepts like Tabata workouts that combine both strength and aerobic conditioning in one session!